 Customized hybrid OTT channel is the best strategy as it not only augments your avenues of monetization but also gives you complete control of the look and feel of your OTT channel or platform.

-Well, you can monetize any kind of content as long as it can generate revenues with the aforementioned techniques, i.e. ads, sponsored content, paywalling, affiliate marketing, branded products & services, donations, or any other way that you can think of.
+Well, you can monetize any kind of content as long as it can generate revenues with the aforementioned techniques, i.e. ads, sponsored content, paywalling, affiliate marketing, branded products & services, donations, or any other way that you come up with.
 You can even monetize a single video or a live video stream – say a live sporting event or a movie – by screening it on a home theatre or an open theater and charging people for tickets.
-Just make sure that the regulations in your country allow you to do so.
+Just make sure that the regulations in your country allow it for your use case.

 You can monetize any platform including a video channel, website, digital platform, mobile application, a smart TV app, or a gaming console application.